Billy the Kid (song)

 "Billy the Kid" is a song co-written and recorded by American country music singer Billy Dean.
-It was released in May 1992 as the third single from his 1991 album Billy Dean.
+It was released in May 1992 as the third single from his 1991 self-titled album.
 The song spent twenty weeks on the Hot Country Songs chart in 1992, peaking at number four.
 The song was written by Dean and Paul Nelson.

 Music video

 The music video was directed by Bill Young and premiered in May 1992.
 At the beginning, the music from Dean's previous song, "Only the Wind" is heard.

 Chart positions

 "Billy the Kid" debuted at number 60 on the U.S. Billboard Hot Country Singles & Tracks for the week of May 23, 1992.